HTTP/2 and SSL Certificates

 - The HTTP/2 specification does not require the use of SSL/TLS certificates.

-- Most major web browsers only support HTTP/2 calls over SSL/TLS.
+- However, most major web browsers only support HTTP/2 calls over SSL/TLS.

-- Implementation of HTTP/2 over SSL/TLS requires a stricter TLS setup.
+- Implementation of HTTP/2 over SSL/TLS requires a stricter TLS setup on the web server.

 Since most web browsers only make HTTP/2 connections over TLS, websites that want HTTP/2 enabled must do it over strict HTTPS guidelines to serve users.